JuliaDynamics/DynamicalSystems.jl/docs/src/system_definition.md

 ODEProblem
 ODEIntegrator
 ```
+Notice that if you want to do repeated evolutions of a continuous system,
+you should use the
+`ODEIntegrator(ds::DynamicalSystem)` in conjunction with `reinit!(integrator)`.
 ---

 ## Numerical Data
-Numerical data in `DynamicalSystems.jl` is represented by a structure called
+Numerical data in DynamicalSystems.jl is represented by a structure called
 `Dataset`:
 ```@docs
 Dataset